csulfrian/capstone-1/README.md

 The following Indicator Codes were interesting to me:

    Government expenditure as % of GDP - SE.XPD.TOTL.GD.ZS
-   Expenditure on Primary as % of gov't expenditure on education - SE.XPD.PRIM.ZS
+   Expenditure on primary education as % of total on education - SE.XPD.PRIM.ZS

 ## Visualization
 Below is a chart showing the selected countries and their respective spending on education as a % of GDP.